Skip to main content

 How to use

-Pass an Idempotency-Key header on POST /v1/images and POST /v1/videos.
+Pass an Idempotency-Key header on POST /v1/images, POST /v1/videos, or POST /v1/files.
 Use any opaque value, 1 to 256 characters.
 UUID v4 is recommended.
+The vendor-prefixed header Aurous-Idempotent-Key is accepted as an alias for Idempotency-Key.

 curl -X POST https://api.aurous-labs.com/v1/images \